8ta4/spam/README.md

 No. It delegates context gathering to [`see`](https://github.com/8ta4/see). `see` uses your own browser's fingerprint to gather context.

+> Does `spam` send the messages?

+No. When it puts a date in the `runs` sheet, that's just a recommendation.

 > Does `spam` give a send date to every message it generates?

 No. The `gatekeeper` agent is the last step in the workflow.
 If a message doesn't meet the standard, it'll be rejected instead of being given a send date.